rates37/uniplan/README.md

 # Getting Started

-To use this tool, head over to this link (not yet implemented).
+To use this tool, head over to [this link](https://rates37.github.io/uniplan/).

 Alternatively, you can run it locally using any of the following commands: